gravitational/teleport/rfd/0033-sni-alpn-teleport-proxy-routing.md

 - teleport-postgres
 - teleport-mongodb

-The proxy server will listen on port 443 and will terminate the incoming TLS connection and forward the downstream traffic to the appropriate service based on the TLS ALPN negotiated protocol.
+The proxy server will listen on `web_listen_addr` and terminate the incoming TLS connection and forward the downstream traffic to the appropriate service based on the TLS ALPN negotiated protocol.

 A downside of this approach is that traffic will be double encrypted, once by the TLS layer, and again by SSH, MySQL and Postgres protocols.
 This seems like a reasonable tradeoff for the external simplicity of only needing to run a single port and protocol for all connectivity.